In Short

 How our calculations work — answered in plain language.

 Three factors create differences: (1) **Location** — All Panchang timings are sunrise-relative.
 Sunrise shifts by 4 minutes per degree of longitude, so even cities 100 km apart can show different Tithis for the same hour.
 Always enter your exact city.
 (2) **Ayanamsha** — We use Lahiri ayanamsha (~23°51'), the Indian government standard.
 Sites using Raman or Krishnamurti ayanamsha will show slightly different planet positions.
-(3) **Real-time vs tables** — We compute via Swiss Ephemeris in real-time.
+(3) **Real-time vs tables** — We compute via high-precision astronomical algorithms in real-time.
 Many sites use pre-built tables rounded to the nearest degree, which can mis-assign a Nakshatra or Yoga near the cusp.

 Ayanamsha is the angular gap between the tropical zodiac (based on the spring equinox, used in Western astrology) and the sidereal zodiac (based on fixed stars, used in Vedic astrology).
 As of 2026, Lahiri ayanamsha ≈ 23°51'.
 This means Vedic planet degrees are shifted back ~24° from Western degrees.
 A planet at Aries 10° in a Western horoscope would appear at Pisces 16° in our Vedic Panchang.
 This is the root cause of the 'different zodiac sign' confusion between Vedic and Western readings.